Old days:

 Upgrade of the sensor system and complete retrofits

+Given the long service lives of our testing machines, it often makes good economic sense to upgrade the testing technology rather than replace the machine as a whole.
 The modular design of our sensor system – physically separated from the machine base – allows the Seichter measuring system to be modernized on almost all uniformity machines on the market.
+And our sensor system is of course also suitable for modernizing outdated sensors on measuring machines from other manufacturers.

 The DMU (Distance Measuring Unit) is an invention of ours that revolutionized the tire market.
 Its capacitive sensors scanned the tire and provided measurement results that completely reshaped the best available technology of the time.